syncfusion-content/js-api-docs/api/js/ejDigitalGauge.md

 ---
 layout: post
 title: Essential JS ejDigitalGauge Widget | Syncfusion
-description: Learn about How to use Properties, options, methods and events of Essential JS ejDigitalGauge widget
+description: You can learn about How to use Properties, options, methods and events of Essential JS ejDigitalGauge widget here.
 documentation: UG
 platform: js-api
 metaname: